 Households in the Northwest Bronx are Food Insecure

 This is unacceptable.
-The NW Bronx Food Justice Project is made up of a coalition of local community organizations and residents of Riverdale, Kingsbridge, and Marble Hill.
+The NW Bronx Food Justice Coalition is made up of a network of local community organizations and residents of Riverdale, Kingsbridge, and Marble Hill.
 Our mission is to take active, targeted steps to improve our community's health and well-being by addressing nutrition literacy and the impact of food insecurity and limited access to affordable and fresh food.
 Get involved today in the work of the project.
 Learn more about what YOU can do to help.

 The Northwest area of the Bronx needs more established food pantries and more access to food nutrition.
 To accomplish this we are focusing on getting: